hdinsight/hdinsight-storm-examples/README.md

 ## Getting Started
 Each of the examples folder contains a build_#example_name#.bat that you can use to get started.
 It will first build all the required projects and then run the example.

+Read more about writing Storm C# applications in [SCP.Net](SCPNet-GettingStarted.md)

 ## Examples

 ### Internet of Things Example (Java)